alex-lechner/Traffic-Light-Classification/README.md

 6. Navigate to the ``research`` folder and execute ``protoc object_detection/protos/*.proto --python_out=.``
 7. Now execute ``export PYTHONPATH=$PYTHONPATH:`pwd`:`pwd`/slim``
-8. If step 7 executed without any error then execute ``python object_detection/builders/model_builder_test.py``
+8. If the steps 6 & 7 executed without any errors then execute ``python object_detection/builders/model_builder_test.py``

 ## Datasets
 As always in deep learning: Before you start coding you need to gather the right datasets.
 For this project, you will need images of traffic lights with labeled bounding boxes.
-In sum there are 3 datasets you can use:
+In sum there are 4 datasets you can use:
 1. [Bosch Small Traffic Lights Dataset][bosch dataset]
 2. [LaRA Traffic Lights Recognition Dataset][lara dataset]
 3. Udacity's ROSbag file from Carla
 4. Traffic lights from Udacity's simulator

-I ended up using Udacity's ROSbag file only and if you carefully follow along with this tutorial the images from the ROSbag file will be enough to have a working classifier.
-There are two approaches on how to get the data from the ROSbag file (and from Udacity's Simulator):
+I ended up using Udacity's ROSbag file from Carla only and if you carefully follow along with this tutorial the images from the ROSbag file will be enough to have a working classifier for real-world AND simulator examples.
+There are two approaches on how to get the data from the ROSbag file (and from Udacity's simulator):

 ### 1. The Lazy Approach
 You can download Vatsal Srivastava's dataset and my dataset for this project.
 The images are already labeled and a [TFRecord file][tfrecord file] is provided as well: